 - Analyze reports.
 You can find suspicious events, unusual activity, and trends.

-- Enabling auditing on a paused Azure Synapse is not supported.
+- Enabling auditing on a paused Azure Synapse isn't supported.
 To enable auditing, resume Azure Synapse.

 - Auditing for Azure Synapse SQL pools supports default audit action groups only.

 - When you configure the auditing for your logical server in Azure or Azure SQL Database with log destination as the storage account, the target storage account must be enabled with access to storage account keys.
-If the storage account is configured to use Azure AD authentication only and not configured for access key usage, the auditing cannot be configured.
+If the storage account is configured to use Azure AD-only authentication and not configured for access key usage, auditing can't be configured.

 - Hierarchical namespace for all types of standard storage account and premium storage account with BlockBlobStorage is supported.

-- Audit logs are in .xel format and can be opened by using SQL Server Management Studio (SSMS).
+- Audit logs are in .xel format and can be opened with SQL Server Management Studio (SSMS).